 - Print out two copies of this printable meal planner.
 It can hold a month of dinners or a week of breakfasts, lunches, snacks, and dinners.

 - Start plugging in meals that you know you like, based on foods that you already have, what’s on sale, and what can last awhile.
 Following your typical habits will help keep things on an even keel.

 Meal planning for a month or a few weeks is a pretty simple process.
 It will help you make good use of what you have and calm your nerves, knowing that you’ll eat well for the duration.

-4. Focus on sale items.
+Focus on sale items.

-- coffee $6.49/12-ounces
+- coffee $6.99/12-ounces

-- crackers $1.99/box
+- crackers $1.49/box

 Expand your canned goods horizons.

 These Pantry Meals focus on canned goods and are absolutely delicious.
 Feel free to load up on these things, knowing you’ll have a way to use them up: